 for in these I delight,”

-Even mighty King Nebuchadnezzar of Babylon, who God prospered as the most powerful person in the world and then used as an instrument of judgement on Judah, suffered for taking personal credit for the many gifts the Lord had given to him.
-We learn about this from the prophet Daniel, who God had sent to minister to His exiled people there.
+Even mighty King Nebuchadnezzar, who God prospered to be the world’s most powerful person in his day, and was used as an instrument of divine judgement against Judah, suffered for taking personal credit for the many gifts the Lord had given to him.
+We learn about this from the prophet Daniel, who God had sent to minister to His exiled people in Babylon.

 29 Twelve months later, as the king was walking on the roof of the royal palace of Babylon, 30 he said, “Is not this the great Babylon I have built as the royal residence, by my mighty power and for the glory of my majesty?”

-God loves each of us deeply.
+God loves each one of us deeply.
 That is His nature.
 It is not something we have earned or deserve, it just is.
-He wants us to turn to Him and will use events in our lives to get our attention, draw us and encourage us to seek Him.
+In response, He wants us to turn to Him and love Him, in return.
+God will use events in our lives to get our attention, to draw us, and to encourage us to seek Him.

-As evidence of His love for us, Jesus Christ voluntarily went to cross to suffer and die as the remedy for our sins.
-This opens the doors of heaven for us if we will receive it.
-He did it all, but we have a free will, and it is up to us to partake of it.
+As evidence of His love for us, Jesus Christ voluntarily went to cross to suffer and die as the remedy for our willful sins.
+This opens the doors of heaven for us, if we will receive it.
+He did it all for us, but we have a free will, and it is up to us to partake of it.
 God will never force us to believe in or obey Him.

 Despite common misperceptions, the Bible tells us that we cannot earn our way into heaven.
 We can never measure up on our own to God’s holiness and holy standards.
 In his letter to the Ephesians, the apostle Paul reminds us that even the very best gift we can receive, our eternal salvation, comes as a gift from God and is not something we can earn or achieve on our own.

-For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God— not by works, so that no one can boast.
-Ephesians 2:8-9 NIV
+8 For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God— 9 not by works, so that no one can boast.
+Ephesians 2:8-9 (NIV)

 Reflection

-Lord, forgive us for the many times we have taken full credit for all that You have made possible.
-Teach us not to boast about ourselves, but to share our gratitude for You and Your gifts.
-Thank You for all You have done and help me to remember that You are the true source of our many blessings and salvation.
+Lord, forgive us for the many times we have taken full credit for achievements that You have made possible.
+Teach us not to boast about ourselves, but to share our gratitude for You and Your gifts with others.
+Thank You for all You have done and help me to remember that You are the true source of our my many blessings and eternal salvation.
 In Jesus’ name we pray, Amen.